Imsach/flaskstockly/README.md

 # Flaskstockly

-Flaskstockly is a Flask web application that allows users to enter a stock symbol or run script (grab indexes) and retrieve information about the stock using the AlphaVantage API and yfinance library.
-The application also uses SQLite for storing the stock data, allowing for persistent data even after the application is closed.
-Pandas and Plotly are used for data handling and visualization, and the application has several routes that perform various tasks, such as displaying stock information, creating Plotly graphs, and continuously updating the stock data.
-Additionally, web scraping is used to provide trend information, which is displayed on a trend page with a Plotly graph.
+Flaskstockly is a Flask web application designed to provide users with stock information and analysis capabilities.
+It leverages the AlphaVantage API and the yfinance library to retrieve stock data and supports functionalities such as stock symbol lookup and index grabbing.
+The application utilizes SQLite to store stock data persistently, ensuring data availability even after the application is closed.
+Data handling and visualization are powered by Pandas and Plotly, and Flaskstockly offers several routes for tasks like displaying stock information, generating Plotly graphs, and maintaining up-to-date stock data.
+Additionally, the application employs web scraping to offer trend insights, presenting them alongside Plotly graphs.

 # Installation

-Before running the application, make sure to replace the 'API Key' in the Secapi.py file with your own free API from AlphaVantage or 'demo'.
-To install the required dependencies, open a command prompt and run the following command:
+Before running the application, you must obtain a free API key from AlphaVantage and replace the placeholder 'API Key' in the Secapi.py file with your own key.
+If you don't have an API key yet, you can use 'demo' for testing purposes.
+To install the necessary dependencies, open a command prompt and execute the following command:

 ```bash
 python -m pip install -r requirements.txt